aravindk2604/Living-Lab-concept/README.md

 Tier 3 - Client's main server that pulls data from Tier 2

 Tier 4 - Rapsberry Pi actuates a few solenoids based on the commands pulled from Tier 3

+The list of sensors used:

+GPS

+Loadcell

+Motion sensor

+switches

+and a few others